-When we receive an application we carry out an initial assessment.
-It is important to provide as much detail as possible in the application to explain why the item or service is expected to be of benefit to the health and wellbeing of the applicant.
-All applications must also have an endorsement and evidence of costs before they can be submitted to the panel.
+When we receive an application, we do some initial checks to make sure the application meets our criteria and that we have all the information we need.
+All applications must also have an endorsement and evidence of costs before they can be taken to the panel.

-If any information is missing or we feel the application would be better suited to another of our grants we will contact the applicant or parent/carer to let them know.
+If any information is missing or we feel the application would be better suited to another of our grants, we will contact the applicant or parent/carer to let them know.
 We may also contact the endorser for further information.

-The applications are anonymised before being submitted to our independent panel for assessment.
-The panel meets every two months and our panel members have a detailed knowledge and understanding of cystic fibrosis.
-They will consider whether to give an award based on what the item or service is and how it will be of benefit to the health and wellbeing of the applicant.
+The applications are anonymised before being taken to our independent panel for assessment.
+The panel meets every two months, and our panel members have a detailed knowledge and understanding of cystic fibrosis.
+They will consider whether to provide a grant based on the applicant’s need for the item or service and the difference it would make to their health and wellbeing.

 Meetings are in January, March, May, July, September and November each year.

-Following panel dates:
+Upcoming panel dates: